lemonstener/hearthstone-forge/readme.md

 # The Forge

 ## NOTE
-This application is currently hosted on Heroku.
-Because Heroku has eliminated the Free tier, you are not currently able to view the deployed version.
+I built this application over 3 years ago and had it hosted on Heroku.
+Because Heroku has recently eliminated the Free tier, you are not currently able to view the deployed version.
 You can still view all of the code while I'm sorting this issue out.

 ## Table of Contents
   - [Overview](#overview)